vectorlabz/willamette/README.md

 # Willamette

-Willamette is an Ollama-Powered Model Runner designed for POSIX-compliant systems.
+Willamette is an Ollama-Powered Model Runner designed for macOS and POSIX-compliant systems.

 ## Features